We’re breaking the plastic habit!

 Here’s an embarrassingly long list of things you might be throwing out that can be recycled via the REDcycle service.

 We’re breaking the plastic habit – your questions answered

-Brookfield Place is excited to be part of a pilot program by Brookfield Properties to break the plastic habit.
+Brookfield Place is excited to be breaking the plastic habit.
 We’re passionate about the environment and when it comes to sustainability, we are all in.

 We know you have questions, and we hope we can answer a lot of them here.

 We’ve started the journey to identify and eliminate, where possible, single use plastics within our precinct to help reduce the volume of plastics that end up in landfill, our waterways and the broader environment.

 We also want to use this pilot program as a platform for advocacy and education, where we can invite our tenants and the broader community to join us in breaking the plastic habit.

 Single use plastics are often referred to as disposable plastics.
 The kind you use once and discard.
 The easy ones to identify are the things you’re used to seeing in your everyday life, such as plastic cutlery, cups, straws, shopping bags, takeaway food containers, small condiment packages such as jam, honey and sauce, cling wrap, bubble wrap, plastic bottles…the list is practically endless.